The One Big Beautiful Bill is now law

 • Rationale: Aimed at encouraging workforce participation and reducing dependency on government programs, while lawmakers seek savings to implement tax cuts.

-• Administration Support: Health Secretary Robert F. Kennedy Jr., CMS Administrator Mehmet Oz, Secretary Brooke Rollins, and HUD Secretary Scott Turner have supported these requirements, arguing they are “not just about money” but also about promoting self-sufficiency.
+• Administration Support: Health Secretary Robert F. Kennedy Jr., CMS Administrator Mehmet Oz, Agriculture Secretary Brooke Rollins, and HUD Secretary Scott Turner have supported these requirements, arguing they are “not just about money” but also about promoting self-sufficiency.

 Significant Benefits for America